 I am sure everytime someone mentiones Kobe, it reminds you of Kobe beef.
-But don't you know that there are tones of food to eat in Kobe apart from beef.
-Kimoto, the best Japanese restaurant according to Tabelog, as well as the most famous Ca Sento, are the only two reasons i travel from Tokyo to Kobe for.
+But don't you know that there are a lot of nice restaurants to visit in Kobe apart from beef.
+Such as Kimoto, the best Japanese restaurant according to Tabelog, as well as the most famous Ca Sento, are the only two reasons i travel from Tokyo to Kobe for.

 The menu is quite flexible at Kimoto, there's even no fixed price for the menu.
 Usually it cost around 35,000 for dinner omakase.